 Everyone has something he/she can contribute to the success of our activities, and being a small school, we need this total commitment from the STUDENT BODY.
 In order for any student to participate and represent Gunnison Valley High School in any extra-curricular activity, he/she must adhere to the following rules:

 1. No student shall be eligible to represent GVHS if he/she fails a class in the preceding grading period.
 Students who are failing during the current grading period will be put on a two week probation academic plan to become eligible to represent GVHS in extracurricular activities.
+Students are allowed one, two week probation academic plan per quarter.
 An incomplete "I" grade is considered failing until it is made up.
 (An incomplete needs to be made up within 2 weeks after the student receives the report card.)
 A "NG" grade is considered a Failing Grade.
 No student may represent the school with an "I" or an "NG" or an "F" on their report card.